singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 2. Then a script name in the shpc/main/wrappers directory

 Here is an example of using wrapper scripts for the "python" container, which doesn't have container specific wrappers.
-What you see is the one entrypoint, "python", being placed in a "bin" subdirectory that the module will see instead of defining the alias.
+What you see is the one entrypoint, `python`, being placed in a "bin" subdirectory that the module will see instead of defining the alias.

 .. code-block:: console